facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 npx @react-native-community/cli@latest init MyProject --version latest
 ```

-If you use Expo, React Native 0.78 will be supported in Expo SDK 53 (instructions on how to update React Native inside your Expo project to 0.78.0 will be available in a separate Expo blog-post in the near future).
+If you use Expo, React Native 0.78 will be supported in a canary release of the Expo SDK.
+Instructions on how to update React Native inside your Expo project to 0.78.0 are availbale here. <!-- TODO: Add link to the post -->

 :::info
 0.78 is now the latest stable version of React Native and 0.75.x moves to unsupported.
 For more information see [React Native's support policy](https://github.com/reactwg/react-native-releases/blob/main/docs/support.md).
 We aim to publish a final end-of-life update of 0.75 in the near future.